simplytim42/simplytim42.github.io/docs/about.md

 - Maintained a database of flight procedures for autopilot systems
 - Implemented over two hundred QA data checks using SQL that led to the improvement of tens of thousands of data records :chart_with_upwards_trend:
-- Spearheaded a pivot to focus heavily on satellite-based flight procedures :satellite_orbital:, enabling RAF squadrons to embrace modern aviation practices
+- Spearheaded a pivot to focus heavily on satellite-based flight procedures, enabling RAF squadrons to embrace modern aviation practices
 - Conducted QA checks on aeronautical charts generated from data
-- Created technical documentation :bookmark: to aid colleagues and improve data quality
+- Created technical documentation to aid colleagues and improve data quality